-Snowpiercer (2013) Film Review, a movie directed by Bong Joon-ho, starring Alison Pill, Ed Harris, Chris Evans, Ah-sung Ko, Octavia Spencer, Jamie Bell, Tilda Swinton, Ah-sung Ko, Octavia Spencer, Luke Pasqualino, Kenny Doughty, Kang-ho Song, Steve Park, Adnan Haskovic, Clark Middleton, Vlad Ivanov, Kojo Asiedu, and Ewen Bremner.
+Snowpiercer (2013) Film Review, a movie directed by Bong Joon Ho, starring Alison Pill, Ed Harris, Chris Evans, Ah-sung Ko, Octavia Spencer, Jamie Bell, Tilda Swinton, Luke Pasqualino, Kenny Doughty, Kang-ho Song, Steve Park, Adnan Haskovic, Clark Middleton, Vlad Ivanov, Kojo Asiedu, and Ewen Bremner.

 Note: There are spoilers in this review.
 If you wish to go into the film fresh, avoid reading this review.

-Director Joon-ho Bong takes the best and the worst of the world and places it within the confines of a mobile laboratory, a refuge rattling around a dead world.
+Director Bong Joon Ho takes the best and the worst of the world and places those elements within the confines of a mobile laboratory, a refuge rattling around a dead world.
 There is a strict class system in place, a multi-functioning system that serves more purposes than a cursory evaluation can detect.

-Like Cameron‘s Avatar, Snowpierecer is a story of the strong taking from the weak and the weak finding an unlikely leader.
-No one is a more unlikely leader for the downtrodden than Curtis (Chris Evans).
-I will not go into why he is unlikely, that is for the film to divulge.
-The fact that other people around him know about his past and look to him for leadership regardless of that speaks a great deal about the change that he has undergone during his seventeen years on Wilford’s miracle train.
+Like James Cameron‘s Avatar, Snowpierecer was a story of the strong taking from the weak and the weak finding an unlikely leader.
+No one was a more unlikely leader for the downtrodden than Curtis (Chris Evans).
+The fact that other people around him knew about his past and looked to him for leadership, regardless of his past, spoke a great deal about the change that he had undergone during his seventeen years on Wilford’s miracle train.

-Snowpiercer is set in a dirty future, at least initially, very much like the one present in Scott‘s Blade Runner.
-Its was a functional future with functional grime.
-The people that existed in it were used to its ghetto conditions and having their lives harshly regimented by those that benefited from their squalor.
-The lack of sanitation was to be expected in a permanently closed environment like the train but when the viewer saw its other pristine sections, they realized there was no real need for it.
+Snowpiercer was set in a dirty future, at least initially, very much like the one present in Ridley Scott‘s Blade Runner.
+The people that existed in it were accustomed to its ghetto conditions and having their lives harshly regimented by those that benefited from their squalor.
+The lack of sanitation was to be expected in a permanently closed environment like the train but when the viewer saw its other pristine sections, they realized that there was no real need for it.

-Regarding key moments in the film, the train’s circling, turning scene was one of the highlight action scenes in Snowpiercer, not only for the visuals on display (old world wreckage outside, new world opulence inside) but for the tension that it created, and for what was driving the protagonist and antagonist.
-The hero was there for the salvation of his people while the antagonist was driven by grief and the need for revenge.
-The camera work and how the scene was cut made the scene even better as did the realization by the two characters that their gun engagement was futile i.e. the glass was too thick.
+The train’s circling, turning scene in Snowpiercer was one of the highlight action scenes in the film, not only for its visuals (old world wreckage outside, new world opulence inside) but for the tension that it created, and for what was driving the protagonist and antagonist.
+The hero, Curtis, was there for the salvation of his people while the antagonist, Franco Elder, was driven by grief and the need for revenge.
+The camera work and how the scene was cut made the scene even better as did the realization by the two characters that their gun engagement was futile i.e. the train’s glass was too thick.

-The sauna car scene was probably the best action scene in the film as so many unexpected things happened during it.
-Grief and anger are a powerful motivator and Franco Elder (Vlad Ivanov)’s reasoning had been corrupted by them, making him do things he would not normally do (I assume) to an increasing degree.
+The sauna car scene in Snowpiercer was probably the best action scene in the film.
+So many unexpected things happened during it.
+Grief and anger are powerful motivators and Franco Elder (Vlad Ivanov)’s reasoning had been corrupted by them, making him do things he would not normally do (I assume) to an increasing degree.
 His mental state added to the cacophony of what transpired.
-Grey (Luke Pasqualino)’s last minute save was fantastic as was Namgoong Minsu stopping Yona from delivering a death blow (how was he able to hold that crowbar in place with one hand and stop her with his other hand coterminous?)
-It was a catastrophic scene but that was one of the elements that made it a great scene.
+Grey (Luke Pasqualino)’s last minute save was fantastic as was Namgoong Minsu stopping Yona from delivering a death blow (how was he able to hold that crowbar in place with one hand and stop her with his other hand coterminous?).
+The sauna car scene was catastrophic but that was one of the elements that made it a great scene.
 Everything was confided to that small, narrow space, including the characters’ perspective of it.
-Its resolution fortified Curtis’ mission and motivated some of his future actions.
+The scene’s tragic resolution fortified Curtis’ mission and motivated some of his future actions.

-The school car scene’s initial appearance was very much like the bright, clean school scene at the beginning of Whedon‘s Serenity, school room scenes in Fukasaku‘s Battle Royale, scenes from Lucas‘ Star Wars prequels, and aspects of I’m a Cyborg, But That’s OK.
-It was creepy, Hitler-youthy, bright, resplendent, fun, educational (thanks to the video), and even hopeful (e.g. the presence of all those children and the pregnancy).
-It was a tone shift but one kept neatly within the boundaries of the film.
-This scene provided a great trick on the protagonists and on the viewer as well.
-The sugar-pop brightness lulled the viewer and characters alike.
+The school car scene’s initial appearance was very much like: the bright, clean school scene at the beginning of Joss Whedon‘s Serenity, the school room scenes in Kinji Fukasaku‘s Battle Royale, scenes from George Lucas‘ Star Wars prequels, and aspects of I’m a Cyborg, But That’s OK.
+It was creepy, Hitler-youthy, resplendent, fun, educational (thanks to the video), and even hopeful e.g. the presence of all those children and the pregnancy.
+Snowpiercer‘s school car scene was a tone shift but one kept neatly within the boundaries of the film.
+The scene conducted a great trick on the protagonists of the film and on the viewer as well.
+The sugar-pop gleam lulled the viewer and characters alike.
 The ‘surprise’ must have been planned in advance or communicated quickly before Curtis and company arrived.
 However it was put together, it was out of left field and highly entertaining.

-The Fish blood moment before the axe battle was something the viewer will have difficulty discerning the meaning of.
-It was never explained (nor should the film have stopped to do so) but perhaps it was a declaration like the dead rabbit in Scorcese‘s Gangs of New York.
+The meaning of the fish blood moment before the axe battle in Snowpiercer was difficult to discern.
+It was never explained (nor should the film have stopped to do so).
+Perhaps it was a declaration, like the dead rabbit in Martin Scorcese‘s Gangs of New York.

 The brilliance of the society on the train was that though certain aspects seemed chaotic and random, there was actual balance.
-That balance (the daily count of “units,” breeding, subterfugial population control) was maintained everyday and it kept everyone alive (though most were unaware it was happening).
+That balance (the daily count of “units,” part of the train’s subterfugial population control) was maintained everyday and it kept everyone alive (though most were unaware it was happening).
 Humanity’s growth was strictly controlled to the point of sustainability and system harmony.
 This depth and level of structural fore-thought regarding Snowpiercer‘s plot layers made it more than just a science fiction film.